Skip to content

 • Trusted - a perfect 100 that also matched a known-good template.
 Treat the document as clean.

-• Medium (score 41 to 79) - worth a manual look.
+• Needs attention (score 41 to 79) - worth a manual look.
 Review it before you rely on it.

-• High (score 0 to 40) - strong document-fraud signals.
+• High risk (score 0 to 40) - strong document-fraud signals.
 Treat it with serious caution.

 Warnings